kurtounet/cli-local/.github/instructions/taskmaster.md

 *   **Description:** `Update multiple upcoming tasks in Taskmaster based on new context or changes, starting from a specific task ID.`
 *   **Key Parameters/Options:**
     *   `from`: `Required.
 The ID of the first task Taskmaster should update.
 All tasks with this ID or higher that are not 'done' will be considered.` (CLI: `--from <id>`)
     *   `prompt`: `Required.
-Explain the change or new context for Taskmaster to apply to the tasks, e.g., "We are now using React Query instead of Redux Toolkit for data fetching".` (CLI: `-p, --prompt <text>`)
+Explain the change or new context for Taskmaster to apply to the tasks, e.g., "We are now usingreact Query instead of Redux Toolkit for data fetching".` (CLI: `-p, --prompt <text>`)
     *   `research`: `Enable Taskmaster to use the research role for more informed updates.
 Requires appropriate API key.` (CLI: `-r, --research`)
     *   `tag`: `Specify which tag context to operate on.
 Defaults to the current active tag.` (CLI: `--tag <name>`)
     *   `file`: `Path to your Taskmaster 'tasks.json' file.
 Default relies on auto-detection.` (CLI: `-f, --file <file>`)
 *   **Usage:** Handle significant implementation changes or pivots that affect multiple future tasks.
-Example CLI: `task-master update --from='18' --prompt='Switching to React Query.\nNeed to refactor data fetching...'`
+Example CLI: `task-master update --from='18' --prompt='Switching toreact Query.\nNeed to refactor data fetching...'`
 *   **Important:** This MCP tool makes AI calls and can take up to a minute to complete.
 Please inform users to hang tight while the operation is in progress.

 ### 9. Update Task (`update_task`)